Q*bert: Ports

 At the 1982 AMOA Show, Parker Brothers secured the license to publish home conversions of the Q*bert arcade game.
-Parker Brothers first published a port to the Atari 2600, and by the end of 1983, the company also advertised versions for Atari 5200, Intellivision, ColecoVision, the Atari 8-bit computer family, VIC-20, TI-99/4A, and Commodore 64.
+Parker Brothers first published a port to the Atari 2600, and by the end of 1983, the company also advertised versions for Atari 5200, Intellivision, ColecoVision, Atari 8-bit computers, VIC-20, TI-99/4A, and Commodore 64.
 The release of the Commodore 64 version was noted to lag behind the others but appeared in 1984.
 Parker Brothers also translated the game into a standalone tabletop electronic game.
-It uses a VFD screen, and has since become a rare collector's item.
+It uses a VFD screen and has since become a rare collector's item.
 Q*bert was also published by Parker Brothers for the Philips Videopac in Europe, by Tsukuda Original for the Othello Multivision in Japan, and by Ultra Games for the NES in North America.

 The initial home port for the Atari 2600, the most widespread system at the time, was met with mixed reactions.
 Video Games warned that buyers of the Atari 2600 version "may find themselves just a little disappointed."
 They criticized the lack of music, the removal of the characters Ugg and Wrongway, and the system's troubles handling the character sprites at a steady performance.
 Later, Mark Brownstein of the same magazine was more in favor of the game, but still cited the presence of fewer cubes in the game's pyramidal layout and "pretty poor control" as negatives.
 Will Richardson of Electronic Games noted a lack in audiovisual qualities and counter-intuitive controls, but commended the gameplay, stating that the game "comes much closer to its source of inspiration than a surface evaluation indicates."
 Randi Hacker of Electronic Fun with Computers & Games called it a "sterling adaption[sic]" Computer and Video Games scored the Atari VCS version 70% in 1989.
 In 2008, IGN's Levi Buchanan rated it the fourth-worst arcade port for the Atari 2600, mostly because of a lack of jumping animations for enemies, which instead appear instantly on the adjacent cube, making it impossible to know in which direction they are traveling before they land.
 Entertainment Weekly called Q*Bert one of the top ten games for the Atari 2600 in 2013, saying the port "lost the cool isometric perspective but none of the addictive gameplay."